 Teenage pregnancy and early motherhood have been associated with poor educational attainment, poor physical and mental health, and deprivation.
 The UK has the highest teenage birth rate in Western Europe, and an estimated £63 million a year is spent by the NHS on teenage pregnancies.
 In 1999 the government introduced the Teenage Pregnancy Strategy, which aimed to half the national under-18 conception rate by 2010.
 Since then, the under-18 conception rate has continued to decline.

-Within Warwickshire, Warwick has the lowest conception rate per 1,000 women aged 15 to 17.
-When looking at the proportion of under-18 conceptions that have led to abortion, Stratford-on-Avon has the highest proportion (65.5%), whist Rugby has the lowest (47.2%).
+Within Warwickshire, Stratford-on-Avon District has the lowest conception rate per 1,000 women aged 15 to 17.
+When looking at the proportion of under-18 conceptions that have led to abortion, Warwick District has the highest proportion (76.5%), whist Stratford-on-Avon District has the lowest (52.2%).

 Who needs to know?